Alt Text

 The da Vinci Institute

 I would like to propose the da Vinci Institute.
 Leonardo da Vinci can be viewed as the father of modern engineering.
 Yet his attention to beauty set an unprecedented standard.
-Today, however, his progeny have sunk low, becoming in many cases nothing more than "plug-and-chug" (their term) spreadsheet drivers who compete with other disciplines like accounting for the moniker "the dreary profession," as multiple engineers have told me.
+Today, however, his progeny have sunk low, becoming in many cases nothing more than "plug-and-chug" (their term) spreadsheet drivers who compete with other disciplines like accounting for the moniker "the dreary profession," as several of my engineer friends have told me.
 One engineer even stood up at the recent Green Council and assailed Tom Low's magnificent new Light Imprint Urbanism book, stating that it "would not have standing amongst engineers because it is not ugly enough."
 And some notable New Urbanists insist on the same thing: playing down to the non-recognition of beauty in engineering culture by making our documents ugly, for exactly the same reason: to have standing with the engineers.

 If this were nothing more than a debate on publication graphics, it could be dismissed as trivial.
 But we stand at a threshold today of another generation awakened to the need of building sustainable buildings and places.
 The same thing happened in the late 1960s and early 1970s.
 But because the solutions generally were engineering solutions with no thought for beauty, the solar water heater installations that took place by the hundreds of thousands in the 1970s were ripped off only a decade later because people said "Get that hideous thing off my roof!
 I cannot tolerate it any longer, even if it is saving me money!"
 And so an entire generation was lost because the solutions could not be loved.
 We cannot afford to lose another generation to solutions that cannot be loved.